 Besides the cleaning methods and tasks mentioned above, other maintenance tasks are essential to keep your commercial cooking unit at its peak performance.
 Perform visual inspections, recalibrate the temperature, and assess the appliance for any stress cracks or damage.
 For peace of mind, you can turn to professionals in the industry for high-quality warranty repair services or product replacement.

 Choose DSL: Now Serving You

 DSL is here to serve you with innovative food service solutions.
-We carry a selection of high-quality commercial flattop grills and griddles from the reputable manufacturer of Taylor.
+We carry a selection of high-quality commercial flattop grills and commercial griddles from the reputable manufacturer of Taylor.
 Any two-sided commercial clamshell grill we supply is sure to benefit your food service establishment.
 As a product and service solution specialist, DSL is here to ensure you invest in the best and longest-lasting equipment on the market.